-This Draft EIS/R is being circulated for a 45-day public and agency review period, beginning with the publication of this document (receipt of the Draft EIS/R from the State Clearinghouse and publication of the Notice of Availability in the Federal Register).
-Copies of the Draft EIS/R are available either directly or through the locations designated above to applicable local, state, and federal agencies and to interested organizations and individuals wishing to review and comment on the report.
+The Draft EIS/R was circulated for a public and agency review period that was initially set for 60 days, beginning with the publication of that document (receipt of the Draft EIS/R from the State Clearinghouse and publication of the NOA in the Federal Register).
+The comment period was extended an additional 38 days, until October 30, 2015.